 • The Fourth Sunday of each month is a Noisy Offering.
 The monies collected are sent to those in need of relief from natural disasters, or to aid the welfare of others and changes monthly.
 The offering goes to help people locally, in our state or country, and globally.

-• The Fifth Sunday includes a service of healing with laying on of hands and anointing will resume once the State of Montana enters Phase 3.
+• The Fifth Sunday includes a service of healing with laying on of hands and anointing which will resume once the COVID protocols are lifted.